 The Federals sustained 442 casualties (66 killed, 339 wounded, and 37 missing).
 The Confederates lost 514 (72 killed, 252 wounded, and 190 missing), of which 345 came from the 7th Texas and 3rd Tennessee regiments alone.
 Gregg withdrew to Jackson, where Confederate reinforcements were arriving.

 The Federals entered Raymond around 5 p.m. and seized a large amount of food and supplies the Confederates left behind.
 They also laid waste to much of the town.
 McPherson notified Grant, “The rough and impracticable nature of the country, filled with ravines and dense undergrowth, prevented anything like an effective use of artillery or a very rapid pursuit.”
-Meanwhile, Grant’s other two corps under Major Generals William T. Sherman and John A. McClernand advanced along different routes and clashed with various Confederate units.
+Meanwhile, Grant’s other two corps under Sherman and McClernand advanced along different routes and clashed with various Confederate units.

 “From information received, it is evident that the enemy is advancing in force on Edwards’s Depot and Big Black Bridge; hot skirmishing has been going on all morning, and the enemy are at Fourteen-Mile Creek.
 You must move with your whole division to the support of Loring and Bowen at the bridge, leaving Baldwin’s and Moore’s brigades to protect your right.”

-Davis responded to Pemberton’s message by wiring Johnston at Jackson: “In addition to the 5,000 men originally ordered from Charleston (from General P.G.T.
+Davis responded to Pemberton’s message by wiring General Joseph E. Johnston, commanding the Confederate Western Department at Jackson: “In addition to the 5,000 men originally ordered from Charleston (i.e., General P.G.T.
 Beauregard’s department), about 4,000 more will follow.
 I fear more can not be spared to you.”